-Pease Park Conservancy originally got its start as Trees for Pease in 2008.
-The focus of the group was saving the existing trees, which had been degraded over time and were suffering from a prolonged drought.
-Eventually that led to planting new native trees, organizing volunteer workdays to remove invasive species, and hiring certified arborists to prune heritage trees in Pease Park.
+Pease Park Conservancy originally got its start in 2008 as Trees for Pease.
+The focus of the group was to save the existing trees, which had been deteriorating over time and suffering from a prolonged drought.
+Eventually that led to planting new native trees to replace many of the older trees to assure there was always adequate canopy cover at Pease Park.
+It also kickstarted the organization of our beloved volunteer workdays to remove invasive species and plant new trees.
+Along the way we also began hiring certified arborists to prune heritage trees in Pease Park.

 One of the chief recommendations of the Natural Resources Section of the Master Plan (Appendix A6) was the systematic removal of invasive species from the park and adjacent portions of the Greenbelt.
 These non-natives outcompete many native species and create a much less diverse and consequently, a degraded environment for animals, insects, and bird life.

 Using the City's list of "Least Wanted" invasive species, the Conservancy has been awarded funding to remove invasives in the Greeneblt from Gaston Avenue to 31st Street.
 Ligustrum in particular form dense monoculture woodland shading out other trees and plant life.
 Chinaberry trees are prolific seed producers and have also been extremely successful in even the worst drought conditions.
 Austin Forestry estimates that they may constitute 10% of the city’s tree canopy.
 Chinese Tallow, Trees of Heaven, Privet and Parasol round out the list of invasives to be targeted.
 They all need to be removed in order to achieve the environmental restoration goals envisioned by the Master Plan for this part of the Shoal Creek Greenbelt.
 The objective is a transformed woodland in which native trees and plants have an opportunity to thrive once again.
 It is richly deserving of the best ecological restoration our community can muster.